Facade Conservation & Enhancement Grant Program

 What is maintenance work?

-Projects which only include maintenance work on your façade will only be eligible for the Building Refresh Incentive.
+Projects buildings without heritage elements which only include maintenance work on your façade will only be eligible for the Building Refresh Incentive.
 It is important to understand what is considered maintenance work before you finalize your design plans.
+Please see the Program Guide for more information.

 Maintenance work is defined in the policy as: routine, cyclical, non-destructive actions necessary to slow deterioration.
 It entails periodic inspection; routine, cyclical, non- destructive cleaning, minor repair and re-finishing operations; replacement of damaged or deteriorated materials that are impractical to save.